Ayyappan-Subramanian/siem-privileged-identity-detection/installation/gpo_audit_policies.md

 ```
 ### Verify Applied Policies via cmd

-After that run the command to apply the policies:
+After that, run the command to apply the policies:
 ```bash
 gpupdate/force
 ```
-This command forces an immediate update of Group Policy settings on a Windows machine instead of waiting for the next automatic refresh cycle.
+This command forces an immediate update of Group Policy settings instead of waiting for the next automatic refresh cycle.

-Run the command
+Ypu can also, run the command
 ```bash
 auditpol /get /category:*       #to verify the applied policies
 ```